HighOutputVentures/experiments/003/README.md

 problem is, Metamask does not show explicitly the function used to transfer the token, in this case `safeTransferFrom`.
 Instead, it displays it as `unknown method`

-1.Encode the function using web3j (we will use the `safeTransferFrom` method) 2.Using WalletConnect, use the method call `SendTransaction` and apply the parameters.
-Then supply the encoded function to the `data` parameter.
+1. Encode the function using web3j (we will use the `safeTransferFrom` method)
+2. Using WalletConnect, use the method call `SendTransaction` and apply the parameters.
+Then, supply the function we encoded earlier to the `data` parameter.